FoXZilla/short-night/README.md

 Draw a timeline image on canvas that directly proportional between time and space.
 It means how long time between event and another one will be drawn on timeline in how long distance.

 Given a JSON, drawing a timeline.
-And it will fix conflict automatic.
+And it will fix conflict automatically.

 ![](/.github/short-night-result.png)